Chart Color Schemes

 Bentley - Wilson - St James is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bentley-Wilson-St James has a high level of cultural diversity, with 40.8% of its population speaking a language other than English at home and 51.2% born overseas.
-Christianity is the main religion in Bentley-Wilson-St James, making up 38.6% of the population.
-Notably, Buddhism comprises 7.7%, which is higher than the Greater Perth average of 6.7%.
+Bentley-Wilson-St James has high cultural diversity, with 40.8% of its population speaking a language other than English at home and 51.2% born overseas.
+Christianity is the main religion in Bentley-Wilson-St James, making up 38.6%.
+Buddhism comprises 7.7%, higher than Greater Perth's 6.7%.

 Frequently Asked Questions - Diversity